Series 3 National Commodity Futures Exam

 Branch Office Managers for a commodity futures firm must pass the Series 30 exam.
 Individuals with a Broker-Dealer however, may, in lieu of the Series 30 exam, provide proof they are qualified as a branch office manager or supervisor under rules of the New York Stock Exchange or FINRA.
 The Series 3 exam is a co-requisite.

 Series 34 Exam Retail Off-Exchange Forex Examination

-The Series 65 test is required by states for individuals who wish to act as Investment Advisors.
-The Series 65 test is waived by some states Securities Administrator.
-Generally, if the applicant has the CERTIFIED FINANCIAL PLANNER™ Professional, the Chartered Financial Consultant, Accredited Personal Financial Specialist, Chartered Financial Analyst, the Chartered Investment Counselor, or other designations or items as ruled by the state administrator, the exam requirement is waived.
-To place an order for a study guide complete with questions for the Series 65 examination click the button below.
+The Series 65 test is required by states for individuals who wish to act as Investment Advisers, or Investment Adviser Representatives.
+Some states’ Securities Administrator will waive the 65 exam requrement.
+Generally, if the applicant has the CERTIFIED FINANCIAL PLANNER™ Professional, the Chartered Financial Consultant, Accredited Personal Financial Specialist, Chartered Financial Analyst, the Chartered Investment Counselor, or other designations or items as ruled by the state administrator, the exam requirement may be waived.
+130 questions and 3 hour time limit.
+72% to pass.

-FINRA Registered principal exams consist of:
+Registered Principal Exams consist of:

-The Series 7 exam is a New York Stock Exchange test,
+The Series 7 exam is a New York Stock Exchange test